 An avocado is a super food with many health benefits.
-This blog post is part of my know your veggies and fruit series and I hope you enjoy them.
-You would find answers to questions like what are the health benefits of avocados, What is an avocado?
-Is it a fruit or vegetable?
-How to cut an avocado, how to store it and more.
-I would also share recipes that incorporate avocados.
-If you enjoy this series, please leave me a comment so I can know.
+In this keto guide, you would find answers to questions like, Net carbs in avocado, What is an avocado?
+It’s health benefits, is it a fruit or vegetable?
+How to cut it, store it and some keto friendly avocado recipes.
+If you would love to see more of these guides, please leave me a comment so I can know.

 What is an Avocado?